-The Poncé castle is a Renaissance building built in the 16th century.
-It is located in Poncé-sur-le-Loir commune in the department of Sarthe, at the foot of a cliff of Tuffeau (soft white fine grain stone used as decorations of Renaissance architecture).
-It was Jean de Chambray who built the castle between 1530 and 1542 and this remained in his family until 1895.
-This castle which served as a residence throughout his life stands out by his pigeon and staircase with caissons.
-In 2010, the painter Guy de Malherbe (born 1958), son of Armand de Malherbe (CEO of an advertising agency) becomes the new owner of the castle and uses it as a workshop-residence.
+The Poncé Castle, a 16th-century Renaissance structure, is located in the commune of Poncé-sur-le-Loir in the Sarthe department, nestled at the base of a Tuffeau cliff (a soft, fine-grained white stone often used in Renaissance architecture).
+The castle was built by Jean de Chambray between 1530 and 1542 and remained in his family until 1895.
+This castle, which served as a residence throughout its history, is notable for its dovecote and coffered staircase.
+In 2010, painter Guy de Malherbe (born in 1958), son of Armand de Malherbe (a CEO of an advertising agency), became the castle's new owner and converted it into a live-work studio.

-The castle is full of wonders to visit: its coffered staircase have never been retouched since its construction, its magnificent French labelled garden, its labyrinth of 6 meters high hedges the garden of Italian inspiration at the back of the castle as well than the plane tree of almost 450 years (planted around 1580).
-The pigeon and these hundreds of ‘boulins’ (scaffolding holes) also constitute an attraction in the castle.
-Note that the owners allow the castle to be opened to the public and organize exhibitions.
+Poncé Castle is filled with wonders to explore: its coffered staircase, which has remained untouched since its construction, its magnificent French garden certified as "Jardin Remarquable," its labyrinth of 6-meter-high hedges, the Italian-inspired garden at the back of the castle, and the nearly 450-year-old plane tree (planted circa 1580).
+The dovecote, with its hundreds of "boulins" (pigeonholes), also stands as a unique feature of the castle.
+Notably, the owners open the castle to the public and organize exhibitions.